ZoomQuiet/ZoomQuiet.io/content/Pythonic/py101-cleanup-script.md

 ## Goodbye

 So that was it.
 I hope you liked the post.
 In the end I would like to make a public apology that my English is not good so you may find some grammar mistakes.
 You are requested to email them to me so that I can improve my English.
-If you liked this post then don’t forget to follow me on twitter and facebook.
-A retweet won’t hurt either!
+If you liked this post then don't forget to follow me on twitter and facebook.
+A retweet won't hurt either!
 If you want to send me a pm then use this email.

 ## Changelog